 Graduate Credits Earned at Other Institutions

-MA: Total credits transferred for the MA degree may not exceed 12 credits.
-No credits earned more than five years before admission to the MA program may be used.
+Total credits transferred for the MA degree may not exceed 6 credits.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
 No credits with a grade below B may be applied toward graduate credit requirements.

 Undergraduate Credits Earned at Other Institutions or UW-Madison